 Barbara T. Bowman is a pioneer in the field of early childhood.
 Throughout her career, she has been an advocate for young children, applying knowledge about child development to her work integrating policy and practice.
 She is an internationally renowned expert, delivering speeches and lectures and holding local, national, and international leadership positions.

-In 1965, the federal government took notice of the research indicating the importance of early childhood in human development and launched the Head Start program to provide early education to children from low-income families.
-Bowman and child psychologist Maria Piers, social worker Lorraine Wallach, and businessman and philanthropist Irving B. Harris founded Erikson Institute to provide leadership training for Head Start teachers, social workers, nurses, and other staff working with young children.
-At a time when few people were knowledgeable about the early years and had experience working with young children, particularly those from low-income homes, Erikson prepared professionals who would, in turn, prepare others to enter the burgeoning early childhood education field.
+In 1965, the federal government took notice of research indicating the importance of early childhood in human development and launched the Head Start program to provide early education to children from low-income families.
+Bowman, along with child psychologist Maria Piers, social worker Lorraine Wallach, and businessman and philanthropist Irving B. Harris, founded Erikson Institute to provide leadership training for Head Start teachers, social workers, nurses, and other professions working with young children.
+At that time little was known about how to apply new developmental knowledge to jump start school achievement.
+Further, few professionals had experience working with young children, particularly those from low-income homes, Erikson made it their mission to educate professionals to enter the burgeoning field of early childhood education.

 “We knew that just being in preschool doesn’t make a difference in later achievement,” Bowman says.
 “What is learned is what makes the difference.”

-As Erikson grew, new research, new theories, and new practices have changed the content of its work.
-What has not changed is the focus on early childhood and the vision of Bowman and the other founders that all children deserve high-quality care and education.
-More than ever, Bowman has played a leadership role in local, national, and international arenas, influencing the well-being of children and families around the world.
+As Erikson continued to grow, it integrated new research, new theories, and new practices into its courses.
+However, it kept its focus on early childhood development and the belief that all children deserve high-quality care and education.
+Bowman has played a leadership role around the world advocating for this vision.

-For eight years, Bowman served as chief officer for early childhood education for the Chicago Public Schools, and during the first term of former President Barack Obama, she served as a consultant to the U.S. Secretary of Education.
-Today, she works to strengthen programs for young children and families by serving on numerous boards and committees, including the Chicago Public Library and the Great Books Foundation.
-Additionally, she writes and presents at conferences, addressing issues such as the “cradle to prison pipeline” and the need for systematic changes to ensure equitable opportunities for low-income and minority children.
+While continuing to serve many roles at Erikson, including President, Bowman served as Chief Deputy for Early Childhood Education for the Chicago Public Schools.
+During the first term of Barack Obama’s presidency, Bowman served as a consultant to the U.S. Secretary of Education.
+Today, Bowman continues to strengthen programs for young children and families by serving on the boards and committees of numerous organizations, such as the Great Book Foundation and Chicago Public School.
+Additionally, she writes and presents at conferences, addressing issues such as the “cradle to prison pipeline” and the need for systemic changes to ensure equitable opportunities for low-income and minority children.

-Throughout Erikson’s history, Bowman has been integral in both its leadership and day-to-day operations, serving at various points as vice president, president, and a board member.
-Currently, she teaches graduate students as the Irving B. Harris Professor of Child Development and serves as co-principal investigator of a project aimed at improving child-parent centers across three states.
+Currently, Bowman teaches graduate students as the Irving B. Harris Professor of Child Development and serves as co-principal investigator of a project aimed at improving child-parent centers across three states.